 So, before National Adoption Month ends, I want to challenge and honor the adopted children I know personally.
 Casey, Sarah Caige, Bradley, Courtney, Dawson, Elena, Joni, Judah, Callen (and to any others I've left unnamed, it's not intentional):

-Wear the well, knowing your heavenly Father was looking out for you
+Wear the A well, knowing your heavenly Father was looking out for you

 when He selected your amazing parents.
 Never take them for granted.
 Honor them all of your life.